Business Analytics

 Turn data into insights that drive real business decisions.

-Our BSc Business Analytics degree will give you the skills to analyse, visualise, and interpret complex data through hands-on projects and real-world business challenges.
+Our BSc Business Analytics degree will give you the practical analytical skills needed to analyse, visualise, and interpret complex data through hands-on projects and real-world business challenges.

 Why study business analytics at Roehampton?